enygren/draft-nygren-dhc-recommended-ipv6-address/draft-nygren-dhc-recommended-ipv6-address.md

 --- abstract

 This document defines a new DHCPv6 option for communicating one or more recommended /128 IPv6 address to hosts within an assigned prefix.
-The Recommended Address option allows DHCPv6 servers to suggest specific IPv6 addresses that hosts should preferentially use when configuring addresses within the assigned prefix.
+The Recommended Address option allows DHCPv6 servers to suggest specific IPv6 addresses that hosts should additionally use when configuring addresses within the assigned prefix.

 --- middle